An empty stomach will not listen to anything ~ Spanish Proverb

 It turns out that people that appear to be good at multitasking simply have a very good memory as they switch back and forth.

 In our busy world, we are constantly tempted to multitask.
-The results can wreak havoc on our communication with someone else.
+The results can wreak havoc on our communication with another person.

-When you text, type, take a phone call, or do some other task while you are communicating with someone, you are telling them “I don’t really care” and “I’m not really listening to you.”
+When you text, type, take a phone call, or complete some other task while you’re communicating with someone, you are telling them “I don’t really care” and “I’m not really listening to you.”

 And, really, you aren’t.

-Have you ever walked into a room and you can’t remember why you are there?
-It is most likely because your mind is focused on something else while you were walking.
+Have you ever walked into a room and you can’t remember why you’re there?
+It’s most likely because your mind is focused on something else while you were walking.
 When we multitask, we are rapidly switching our focus back and forth from one task to another.
 Each time we do that, there is a delay as we refocus.
 This delay can greatly influence how well we are doing each activity and the amount of time it takes to complete it (or do it over).

 There are countless studies that have found that multitasking is simply not possible.
 One of my favorite books, Brain Rules, by John Medina, describes some of the current studies on this subject.
 If I haven’t convinced you yet, he will.